madebylydia/DisCapTy/README.md

 ## Installing

-DisCaPty is available on PyPi!
+DisCapTy is available on PyPi!

 ```sh
 pip3 install discapty